-One of the biggest questions you may have as you decide whether it’s worthwhile to pursue a personal injury claim is simply: how long will it take?
+One of the biggest questions people have when deciding whether it’s worthwhile to pursue a personal injury claim is simply:

-This question also comes up when it seems like everything is moving at a snail’s pace and the bills keep coming in for medical expenses, etc.
+This question often comes up when it seems like everything is moving at a snail’s pace and the medical bills are piling up.

 In case you have trouble viewing the image, here's the gist:

 Every personal injury case is different.
 As a result, it’s impossible to accurately predict how long your personal injury case will take to be resolved.

 Let’s take a closer look at some of the findings:

 Let’s take a look at each step of the litigation process, including the factors that might speed up or slow down each step.